 - Customer-friendly scheduling: we are available seven days a week, including bank holidays and weekends.
 You can even reach us for emergency flea fumigation if the situation requires it;

-- Quality control: we make regular inspection to supervise the work of the flea exterminators and adjust the process if needed be;
+- Quality control: we make regular inspections to supervise the work of the flea exterminators and adjust the process if need be;

-- Home disinfection service: upon request we can offer you after-treatment cleaning procedures at great rates.
-The disinfection session should be done at least 4 days after the flea control procedure and it aims to make sure that all areas are pest-free and clean again.
+- Home disinfection service: We can offer you after-treatment cleaning procedures at great rates upon request.
+The disinfection session should be done at least four days after the flea control procedure, ensuring that all areas are pest-free and clean.

 Why You Need a Professional Pest Control for Fleas

 Quality pest control for fleas is the only solution to exterminate fleas from your house.
 In most cases, people proceed with the treatment of the pets or the individual flea bites on themselves.
 Unfortunately, this is not enough – you also need to treat your home to eradicate these pests.

 Fleas are parasites that draw blood from their hosts – this is their main food source as adults.
 The flea larvae, on the other hand, consumes organic waste.
 They live near the adults and scavenge for their blood-rich bodily deposits.
 The adults are about 2.5 mm long – they don’t have wings, and their bodies are covered in tiny spines with piercing mouthparts.
 The flea eggs can hatch in different places around your home – wall coverings, fissures, beds, etc. Nothing is safe.
 If your pets repeatedly scratch and groom themselves, it is a clear sign of a flea infestation and a hint that your home requires professional flea treatment.